 In addition to word-of-mouth, reach out to potential recruits via company newsletters, websites and social media, including Facebook, LinkedIn and Twitter.

-Some volunteer tasks will require more training than a cursory 10-minute brief.
+Provide Training Some volunteer tasks will require more training than a cursory 10-minute brief.
 In those cases, determine what elements can be taught on-site, and consider offering additional training beforehand via online e-learning sessions such as webcasts.
-Other Considerations

 Before the event commences, give volunteers a comprehensive tour of the venue and point out key locations: emergency exits, rest rooms, lost and found, event staff's on-site office, etc.

 Arm volunteers with online resources and documents outlining all the information they need to make decisions.

 If possible, set up a room or office for the exclusive use of volunteers, where they can store personal belongings, take a break, and recharge with drinks and snacks.